danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 The Lambda handler returns an <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-simple-proxy-for-lambda-output-format" target="_blank" rel="noopener noreferrer">HTTP output</a> object with the profile data as JSON.

 And this is actually all we need.
-Before we protect the endpoint, lets release it to see if it works.
+Before we protect the endpoint, lets release it to see if we can call it.

 Add a release command to the `package.json`:

 ```json
 {